 Blues in creating seascapes and landscapes

-Given that, we must use the colour with utmost care in our artworks and not leave our viewers guessing what does the colour blue mean in our creations!
+Given that, we must use the colour with the utmost care in our artworks and not leave our viewers guessing what does the colour blue mean in our creations!
 We should know the difference between its hues, and understand how it impacts our work overall.

 In art, seascapes and landscapes are two subjects where blue tones are generously used all the time.